Pressure Relief Valves - A Comprehensive Guide

 Can pressure relief valves prevent water hammer?

-Yes - certain models can.
+Yes, certain models can.
 To fully avoid water hammer, use a specific model that can accommodate both the high flow and pressure differentials common in a water hammer scenario.